-The surprising thing was how much fun it was to watch him working.
-He took all his screwdrivers, wrenches and millet out.
+The surprising thing was how much fun it was to watch him work.
+He took all his screwdrivers, wrenches, and millet out.

 - “Would you like to come over and see what’s inside of your piano?” he asked.

 I came closer and touched the strings.
 The smell of machine oil and wood was tickling my nose.
 And the sound!
-Now the sound was bold and proud.
-The heavy keys were pleasant, thrilling, and exciting to push.
+Now the sound was bold and clean.
+It felt awesome.

 What I never expected

-I was so proud to tell my parents in the evening:
+In the evening I was so proud to tell my parents about my achievements:

 - I helped someone

-I felt I behaved like a “big girl” capable of making her own decisions before I told the story to my mom.
+I felt I acted like a “big girl” capable of making her own decisions before telling the story to my mom.

-Her face went pale as a ghost, and she almost fainted.
+Her face went pale as a ghost, and she looked really worried.

 - “Are you okay, darling?
-He did not do anything bad to you, did he?” she asked.
+He did not do anything bad, did he?” she asked.

-- “Oh, no. It was fun – he showed me what’s inside the piano, played a song and left”, I replied.
+- “Oh, no. It was fun – he showed me what’s inside the piano”, I replied.

 That was the first time:

-- I learned there were bad people who could trick kids.
+- I learned some bad people could trick kids.

 - Adults are not supposed to ask kids for help and should call the parents.